TmaxSoftOfficial/HyperFrame-Nginx-Image/README.md

 ### License

-This project is licensed under the BSD
+Projects are licensed under the BSD license.

 ### Version History